locaal-ai/obs-localvocal/README.md

 LocalVocal live-streaming AI assistant plugin allows you to transcribe, locally on your machine, audio speech into text and perform various language processing functions on the text using AI / LLMs (Large Language Models). ✅ No GPU required, ✅ no cloud costs, ✅ no network and ✅ no downtime!
 Privacy first - all data stays on your machine.

+If this free plugin has been valuable to you consider adding a ⭐ to this GH repo, rating it [on OBS](https://obsproject.com/forum/resources/localvocal-live-stream-ai-assistant.1769/), subscribing to [my YouTube channel](https://www.youtube.com/@royshilk) where I post updates, and supporting my work: https://github.com/sponsors/royshil

 <div align="center">
   <a href="https://youtu.be/5XqTMqpui3Q" target="_blank">
     <img width="50%" src="https://github-production-user-asset-6210df.s3.amazonaws.com/441170/267728411-334551b8-6a7f-42bf-8434-6ad6b512a401.jpeg" />